mhenke/heroku-railo4/README.md

 	Got to http://java.heroku.com/, create a "Containerless web app with Embedded Jetty"

 ## Running the application locally
-Copy the items of the zip into your Heroku directory:
+ 1. Copy the items of the zip into your Heroku directory:

 	Example: file:///home/mhenke/git/heroku/intense-plateau-3730/src

-First build with:
+ 1. First build with:

     mvn clean package

-Then run it with:
+ 1. Then run it with:

     java -cp "target/classes;target/dependency/*" com.example.Main

     linux: java -cp target/classes:target/dependency/* com.example.Main

-Then see your app at:
+ 1. Then see your app at:

     http://localhost:8080

-See the live demo app at:
+ 1. See the live demo app at:

 	http://sleepy-depths-6628.herokuapp.com/

+# Thanks

 I have to thank Denny (denny@getrailo.com) for helping me figure out the railo repository